Logo Icon

 Answer: D

 Q4.
-Two circles with centres O1 and O2 touch each other externally at a point R. AB is a tangent to both the circles passing through R. P'Q' is another tangent to the circles touching them at P and Q respectively and also cutting AB at S. PQ measures 6 cm and the point S is at distance of 5 cms and 4 cms from the centres of the circles.
+Two circles with centres O1 and O2 touch each other externally at a point R. AB is tangent to both the circles passing through R. P'Q' is another tangent to the circles touching them at P and Q respectively, and cutting AB at S. PQ measures 6 cm.
+Point S is at a distance of 5 cm and 4 cm from the centres of the circles.
 What is the area of the triangle SO1O2?

 • a) 9 cm^2